SmatchyLaPaglia/HelpfulCGRectExtensions/README.md

 ...
  let proportionallyHorizontalRects = layoutHorizontally(rects: setOfRects centerY: 0.75, margin: 8)
 ```
-**note: ideally there would also be overloads that let the margin be expressed proportionally as well, but at present, there are not.**
+/note: ideally the proportional overloads would let the margin be expressed proportionally as well, but at present, they don't./

+I'm sure there are others out there who prefer to do things by hand but would love a few handy shortcuts.
+I hope these help!